grignetta/42_miniRT/README.md

 # miniRT (42)

 Small ray tracer written with MiniLibX for 42 school.
+Written in a group together with https://github.com/michaela811.

 > Mandatory and bonus share the **same code paths**; bonus behaviour is toggled at runtime by the executable name.
 We keep a doubled file layout to satisfy 42’s project rules.